Zukkari/testing-template/readme.md

 }
 ```

-We want to test the logic for processing the data from the database, but not the actual loading of the data (handled by the `DatabaseConnection` class).
+We want to test the logic for processing the data from the database, but avoid accessing an actual database (done in the `readData` method).
 Setting up a database, cleaning it up etc is slow, complicated and out of scope for our test.

 The solution is two part: